-As many of you who follow Narwhal’s success know, it’s that we started building wallets from vintage men’s polyester ties in early 2007 in Venice Beach, California.
+many of you who follow Narwhal’s success know, it’s that we started building the fabric wallet from vintage men’s polyester ties in early 2007 in Venice Beach, California.
 When we say we were the “original recycled tie accessory” we’re not kidding.
 We’ve not found anyone who started doing this commercially before we did.
 Does it really matter?
 I suppose not, except we live and breath these products, so in a jealously guarded kind-of-way, we do care.

 If you don’t see a design you like on the site today, get on our mailing list so as new ones are added you can be informed.
 We can sometimes get 2 wallets from the same tie, but generally, we can only get 1 wallet style per tie, so they truly are unique wallets.

-Be unique, be green, just buy a wallet from us.
+Be unique, be green, just buy a fabric wallet